sheadawson/prompt-templates/Term/Term_BaseDefinition.md

 Include Dictionary, Etymology, Synonyms and Antonyms sections if $termType includes "word".
 Include Origin Story and Related Terms if $termType includes "concept".

-In general, go from a focus on the underlying systemic pattern of $term, and touch on the various appearances it makes on the surface across varying domains and scales.\</instructions>
+In general, go from a focus on the underlying systemic pattern of $term, and touch on the various appearances it makes on the surface across varying domains and scales.

-## <span style="font-weight: normal">📕</span> Description

-\<instruction>
-Introduction to $term.
-3-4 paragraphs for someone who knows nothing about it. \</instruction>
+Ask the user if they want to include the suggested expansions section before generating that part.
+\</instructions>

 ## <span style="font-weight: normal">📕</span> Dictionary Definition